sergegg/recruitMe/README.md

 # Recipe Book Project

+### How To
+In order to use this application locally.
+Fork and clone this repo using the Fork button on the top right of the page.
+Then, clone it using the green "Code" button, choose SSH, and copy into your terminal using 'git clone -->SSH tag<--'.
+Following that, you may run python3 manage.py runserver to run this server locally.
+Then follow the "How To" on the frontend repo to fork and clone the client-side of the site.

+Otherwise, if you would like to use the deployed application, just head over to the deployed site provided in the "about" section of this repo, sign up using a fake emnail and password containing at least 5 characters, sign-in, and begin using the site!

 ### Planning Story
 While considering creating this API, I begun with a simpler idea of creating an application which was going to allow users to create profiles to job hunt (sort of